hoffmangroup/newmap/docs/source/commands.rst

 Positional Arguments
 --------------------
+- `kmer-lengths`: The range of k-mer lengths to search for unique sequences.
 - `index-file`: The name of the index file to use for searching for unique sequences.
-Required.
 - `fasta-file`: The name of the fasta file containing sequence(s) where each sequence ID will have a ``unique`` file generated.
 Must be equal to or a subset of the sequence used to generate the index used for ``index-file``.